getgrav/grav-learn/pages/07.cli-console/02.grav-cli-plugin/docs.md

 Here is an example with the **login** plugin when we run the command `bin/plugin login list`.

 !
 Not specifying any command after the plugin slug defaults automatically to `list`.
-This means that both `bin/plugin [slug] list` and `bin/plugin [slug]` are equivalent.
+This means that both `bin/plugin [slug] list` and `bin/plugin [slug]` are equivalents.

 ![](bin-plugin-login.png)